 The teaching focuses on the examination of the main legal institution related to private law area.

-At the end of the course the student will have acquired (expected results):
+At the end of the class the student will get:

 (1) Knowledge and ability to understand: acquisition of knowledge related to the main private law institutions of a patrimonial nature.
 Acquisition of the technical terminology, and the ability to frame the individual institutions through an analysis that includes not only the study of the single topic, but also the ability to link the notions according to a systematic perspective that ranges from basic concepts such as persons or norms, up to the more specific issues related to obligation and contract law.

 (2) Ability to apply knowledge and understanding: The student must be able to acquire an “active knowledge”, and not mnemonic of the subject, through the declination of the notions acquired in a practical dimension, aimed above all at framing and understanding the concrete cases, bearing in mind that private law represents, first of all, a system of rules aimed at resolving conflicts and therefore concrete cases.